2015 American League Division Series: Game 5

 Prior to the loser-go-home deciding Game 5 between the Blue Jays and Rangers, thousands of fans signed a petition to play the game with the Rogers Centre's retractable roof open.
 The dome was kept closed due to fears that operating the roof during cold temperatures would cause it to be stuck in the open position.

-An RBI single by Prince Fielder in the first and a homer by Shin-Soo Choo in the third gave the Rangers an early lead over Marcus Stroman and the Jays.
-The Jays fought back to tie it with an RBI double by José Bautista in the third and a home run by Edwin Encarnación in the sixth.
+An RBI single by Prince Fielder in the first and a homer by Shin-Soo Choo in the third gave the Rangers an early lead over Marcus Stroman and the Blue Jays.
+The Blue Jays fought back to tie it with an RBI double by José Bautista in the third and a home run by Edwin Encarnación in the sixth.

 The 53-minute seventh inning was laden with controversy.
 In the top of the inning, with Rougned Odor on third and two outs, Russell Martin was in the process of throwing the ball back to the mound after Aaron Sanchez delivered a pitch, but the ball hit Choo's bat and bounced toward third base.
 Observing this, Odor ran home to score the go-ahead run, though the play was initially ruled a dead ball by home plate umpire Dale Scott and the run was voided.
 Rangers manager Jeff Banister came out to argue and after a discussion, the umpires awarded the run to Texas, citing rule 6.03a – that Choo was not intentionally interfering with the throw back to the pitcher.
 Since Choo was in the batter's box, interference could not be called, and the play was ruled a live ball.
 The game was delayed 18 minutes as angry home fans tossed beer cans and garbage onto the field.
 During this time, a video review from the umpires was on confirming with a rules check, and Blue Jays manager John Gibbons announced he was playing the game under protest.